kencx/homelab/README.md

 ## Disclaimer

-This project is in pre-alpha status and subject to [bugs](https://kencx.github.io/homelab/references/issues) and breaking changes.
+This project is in alpha status and subject to [bugs](https://kencx.github.io/homelab/references/issues) and breaking changes.

 Please do not run any code on your machine without understanding the provisioning flow, in case of data loss.
 Some playbooks may perform destructive actions that are irreversible!